Whimsy Stick

 Full-speed structured sessions should wait until at least 12 months, and for larger working-line German Shepherds ideally 14 to 18 months when growth plates are reliably closed.
 Both breeds grow fast but mature structurally more slowly than their size suggests.
 Puppies from 6 months can do gentle lure work: slow drag on the ground, no jumping, 2 to 3 minutes maximum.
 This builds foundational engagement and the drop-it cue without joint stress.

 For adult German Shepherds and Belgian Malinois, the Rugged XL is necessary.
 Both breeds exceed 30 lbs and generate forces during structured chase that standard construction cannot handle under daily use.
-The Standard model is appropriate for GSD and Malinois puppies during low-intensity introductory work, and for smaller mixed breeds with working-line drive.
+The Standard model is appropriate only for GSD and Malinois puppies during low-intensity introductory work.

 Give the drive a legitimate outlet.